NielDuysters/rusty-time-logger/README.md

 - Add styling to project export (priority)
 - Remember time of inactivity of user and ask to subtract inactive time for task time when user returns
 - Send email when user is inactive but timer is still running
-- Integration with Jira and Github-Projects
+- Integration with Jira (integration with Github is done)

 This was a hobby-project.
 So feedback is always appreciated!